When Real Rates Have Been This High, the Winner Is Gold

 The trouble with US equities, which are nearly keeping up with gold, is that they are stretched to the limits.
 While gold is close to fair value, US equities are rich on most measures, especially against bonds.

-S&P Returns vs US 30-year bonds
+S&P Returns vs US 30-year Bonds

 Source: Bloomberg